+In calculating diluted earnings per share for Fiscal 2017, 104,091 options to purchase shares of common stock outstanding as of the end of the period were excluded in the computations of diluted earnings per share due to their anti-dilutive effect.
 In calculating diluted earnings per share for Fiscal 2016, 120,206 options to purchase shares of common stock outstanding as of the end of the period were excluded in the computations of diluted earnings per share due to their anti-dilutive effect.
 In calculating diluted earnings per share for Fiscal 2015, 677 options to purchase shares of common stock outstanding as of the end of the period were excluded in the computations of diluted earnings per share due to their anti-dilutive effect.
-In calculating diluted earnings per share for Fiscal 2014, there were no options to purchase shares of common stock outstanding as of the end of the period that were excluded in the computations of diluted earnings per share due to their anti-dilutive effect.

-We excluded 24,350 nonvested stock awards granted to certain employees from the computation of diluted weighted average common shares and common share equivalents outstanding, because they are subject to performance-based annual vesting conditions which had not been achieved by the end of Fiscal 2016.
-Assuming the performance criteria had been achieved at target as of January 30, 2016, the incremental dilutive impact would have been 14,555 shares.
+We excluded 37,300 nonvested stock awards granted to certain employees from the computation of diluted weighted average common shares and common share equivalents outstanding, because they are subject to performance-based annual vesting conditions which had not been achieved by the end of Fiscal 2017.
+Assuming the performance criteria had been achieved at target as of January 28, 2017, the incremental dilutive impact would have been 24,503 shares.